AcutronicRobotics/H-ROS-cli/README.md

 - Modular Joints specific:
     - Set the actual position as zero

+## Installation
+The installation procedure is available in the [documentation](https://acutronicrobotics.com/docs/technology/h-ros/api#installation)

 ## Learn more

 The documentation of this CLI is available in the official [Acutronic Robotics documentation](https://acutronicrobotics.com/docs/technology/h-ros/api).